xieyuheng/cell-complex/docs/a-recursive-combinatorial-description-of-cell-complex.md

 Even for simple example like `torus`, the plain representation goes far beyond the cognitive complexity I can endure.

-And indeed, instead of use the plain object representation, the intended usage is to abstract over the basic data structures, and, layer by layer, design higher level interface functions.
+And indeed, instead of using the plain object representation, the intended usage is to abstract over the basic data structures, and, layer by layer, design higher level interface functions.

-This is how people control the cognitive complexity in computer science in general.
+- This is how people control the cognitive complexity in computer science in general.

+The `cell_t` is recursively defined in the same way for all dimensions, but each dimension is special.
+And for example, interface functions such as `attach_point`, `attach_face`, `attach_body` can be designed for each specific dimension.

 More example cell-complexes can be found at the [main project page](https://github.com/xieyuheng/cicada#hl-homology).
 - Further documentation about programming interface is work in progress.